-Whenever life would get overwhelming growing up, I would retreat from my problems by pretending they weren’t happening.
-Instead of facing the problem head on, I would distract myself with too much TV, too much busy work, too much of everything.
-I didn’t know how to deal with my feelings, so it felt much easier to disconnect from them.
+Growing up, I often found myself feeling disconnected.
+Whenever life got overwhelming, I would retreat from my problems by pretending they weren’t happening.
+Instead of facing the problem head-on, I would distract myself with too much TV, too much busywork, too much of everything… I didn’t know how to deal with my feelings, so it felt much easier to disconnect from them.

 Later, when I developed panic disorder in my early twenties, this disconnection turned into dissociation.
 I struggled through several panic attacks a day and quickly became nonfunctional.
 As a result, I started experiencing depersonalization and derealization, which are states of dissociation that cause you to feel severely disconnected from yourself or your surroundings.